How to Use the Garden Planners

 Page to record your growing zone, frost dates, soil type, average annual precipitation and gardening goals

-Pages to plan out seed starting and tree and plant purchases
+Pages to plan out seed starting and tree, bulb and plant purchases

 Project pages to help with budgeting time, materials and money